 Figure ES1 depicts an example of HCRs that specify management actions for two of the three harvest strategies tested (HS1 and HS3).
 For HS1, if current SSB is at or above the SSB{threshold} reference point, the TACs or TAEs are set to maintain a fishing impact at the TRP (Fig. 1).
 In the simulation, this is done by calculating an exploitation rate (total catch as fraction of total biomass at the beginning of the year) leading to a fishing intensity (1-SPR) equal to the TRP.
 If current SSB is below SSB{threshold} with a 0.5 probability, but above the LRP, the F is gradually diminished (Fig. 1).
-The reduction in fishing intensity is based on a proportional reduction of the exploitation rate = Exploitation rate at the TRP using the fraction SSB{current}/SSB{threshold}, so that Exploitation rate = Exploitation rate at the TRP SSB{current}/SSB{threshold}.
-If SSB{current} HCRs with varying values of TRPs, threshold reference points, and LRPs can be tested.
+The reduction in fishing intensity is based on a proportional reduction of the exploitation rate associated with the TRP using the fraction SSB{current}/SSB{threshold}, so that Exploitation rate = Exploitation rate at the TRP SSB{current}/SSB{threshold}.
+If SSB{current} is below the LRP with a 0.5 probability the fishery is closed (F=0).
+For each harvest strategy, different HCRs with varying values of TRPs, threshold reference points, and LRPs can be tested.
 For HS1, 8 TAC-based harvest control rules and 11 TAE-based HCRs with different combinations of TRPs, threshold reference points, and LRPs were tested (Table ES2).